|Nutritional Guidelines (per serving)|

 - Garnish: chopped parsley

-- Note: At this point, if you are not ready to serve the soup, you can let it sit for 5 - 10 minutes before serving.
-This keeps the cabbage from overcooking since it should be al dente when eaten.
+At this point, if you are not ready to serve the soup, you can let it sit for 5 to 10 minutes before continuing.
+This keeps the cabbage (added next) from overcooking since it should be al dente when eaten.

-- Serve and garnish with oil, grated cheese or parsley, as you wish.
+Serve and garnish with olive oil, grated cheese or parsley, if you wish.